Skip to content

 Sweetgrass Spa, another women’s-only spa downtown.
 Has a small (like, one-person sized) infrared sauna in their pool area, which is included with a treatment.
 Tuesday-Saturday, 10am to 6pm.
 111 Queen Street East on the lower level.

 Elm Spa, an offshoot of the Elmwood Spa, in Cabbagetown.
-Infrared sauna access with any treatment over $125.
+Infrared sauna only, access with any treatment over $125.

 Alter Wellness is a very popular choice for a simple sauna+cold plunge experience on College Street West.
 Single sessions for $45 but most seem to go for monthly memberships, $150-$300.